This optional lesson will help you learn about creating logos to help with branding your product.

 What You Will Do:

-Following the steps above, create your logo for your app!
+Following the steps above, create your logo for your app or AI project!
 Ask your mentor to help keep you on track.
 You can complete these steps in an hour, or you can create your logo over many days.
 It is up to you!

 Show your logo to someone in your target audience.
 Ask them what it makes them think of.